correia55/PollMeBot/README.md

 If no responses are provided, the default responses are Yes and No.

 The poll_id is used for referring to this specific poll.
 It can be any string without spaces.

 The first parameter that does not start with a dash is considered to be the poll_id, the next one the question and all of the following, the response options.
 If any of these parameters contains spaces, then they should be surrounded by quotation marks.

 Available *settings* for the poll include:
 * -m - each user may vote in multiple options;
 * -o - each option displays only the number of votes;
 * -n - users can vote in new options.

-Note: the number of active polls per channel is limited to 5.
+**Note:** the number of active polls per server is limited to 5.
+Creating a new poll when 5 other polls are already created will result in the deactivation of the oldest poll.
+To prevent this, close inactive polls manually (check **Close Poll** or **Remove Poll**).

 #### Example
 !poll -n party2night "Let's party tonight?"
 Yes No "Only after midnight"